Skip to main content

 When a model is created in the models section a document without revisions is created in the documents section and linked to it.

-Revision created - Default 1 panel
+Revision created - Default, single panel

-When a model is created on the models page a document without revisions is created on the documents page and linked to it.
+When a model is created on the models page the document that is created in the documents table and linked to the created model will only have a document creation date and no revision creation date as there are no revisions yet.

 Workspace tab